-For Workers Compensation, this means a team of people equipped to handle the analysis of your losses, trends in the losses, and the impact of both large and small losses.
-It also requires a team to manage any workers comp claims to reduce the overall duration and cost of the claim.
-It requires people who understand the processes within the healthcare system that determine the pricing of the claim.
-It requires regular projection of your workers comp experience to set benchmarks.
+For Workers Compensation, this means a team of people equip to analyze your losses for trends, make predictions, and strategize how to minimize the impact of both large and small losses.
+This team understands the healthcare system and how it determines the pricing of the claim, therefore enabling them to manage workers comp claims at a high degree, reducing overall duration and cost of the claim.
+Using all the data available the same team creates regular projection of your workers comp experience to set benchmarks for future planning.

-When teams like this are in place, businesses have support and collaboration on identifying areas of improvement, understanding cost drivers, and isolating real problem areas.
-What financial loss would you avoid if this team were able to reduce your losses by 25%?
+When teams like this are in place, businesses have the support and collaboration to identify areas of improvement, understand cost drivers, and isolate real problem areas.
+What financial loss could you avoid if a team like this were able to watch your back and reduce your losses by 25%?
 50%?

 Further, these businesses understand that this same complex challenge mindset allows them to leverage this data and process to increase profitability across the organization.
 This process uncovers productivity issues, training opportunities, and employee engagement.
 This process also allows for proper planning to return employees to work sooner and more efficiently; allows businesses to identify the costs not often calculated to replace an injured employee or manage a claim.
 These are all ways successful businesses use the process to provide insight and help them become more profitable and productive.

 An organization cannot do this alone.
 It is not a one and done exercise.
 No complex challenges can be met with one-off solutions.
 So demand more from your insurance program.
 My job as a Risk Advisor is to help businesses operate more successfully and protect them from anything that might put their business at risk.
 Placing a policy is just one part of that.
 Helping with audits, coverage questions – all parts of my job.